edlinguerra/SSP/README.md

 ## HOW TO RUN SSP:

-The **SSP** package will be available on [CRAN](https://cran.r-project.org/) but can be downloaded from github using the following commands:
+The **SSP** package is available on [CRAN](https://cran.r-project.org/) but can be downloaded from github using the following commands:

 ``` r
 ## Packages needed to build SSP and vignettes